Daniel Paul Davis

 Vice President and Community Affairs Officer

-He serves as the managing editor of Bridges, a quarterly review of community and economic development issues, and is the co-editor of two recent books on economic mobility and economic development.
-Davis has presented regionally, nationally and internationally on a range of topics including microfinance, rural and urban development, neighborhood stabilization, and workforce development.
+He is the co-editor of three books on the topics of rural development, economic mobility and food systems, and he has advised and presented regionally, nationally and internationally on a range of subjects, including microfinance, rural and urban development, neighborhood stabilization and workforce development.